-You have learned the multiple variables that create and affect chronic pain.
-Regardless of the source of the pain your brain is being rapidly bombarded with unpleasant sensations that become magnified and memorized with time.
-Additionally they are linked with anxiety/ anger impulses that are also permanent pathways.
-This is a neurological problem, not primarily psychological.
-To make matters worse your brain causes the secretion of chemicals, such as adrenaline and cortisol that now cause your other organ systems to become symptomatic.
+Chronic pain is a complex situation with multiple factors affecting your perception of it.
+Regardless of the source of the pain, your brain is being rapidly bombarded with unpleasant sensations that become magnified and memorized with time.
+Being trapped by mental or physical pain creates sustained elevated levels of your stress hormones, which creates the sensation of anxiety and then anger.
+Anxiety is a symptom, not a diagnosis.
+It describes the neurochemical survival response and is not primarily psychological.
+To make matters worse, the sustained levels of these hormones, such as adrenaline, cortisol and histamines cause your other organ systems to become symptomatic.
 That is why there are so many different physical manifestations of chronic pain.
 Anxiety, anger and adrenaline

 You Have no Chance of Fixing Yourself

-Picture a complex circuit board that has billions of etched in pathways that represent your lifetime of programming.
+Picture a complex circuit board that has trillions of etched-in circuits that represent your lifetime of programming.
 You cannot change them for several reasons.
-First, they are permanent similar to riding a bicycle.
+First, they are memorized, similar to riding a bicycle.
 Second, any time you spend trying to analyze and figure them out is counterproductive because you are paying attention to them, which reinforces them.
-Finally, as the unconscious brain is estimated to be one million times stronger than your conscious brain, talk therapy alone cannot hope to make a dent in these pathways.
+Finally, as the powerful unconscious brain is estimated to process 11 million bits of information per second compared to your conscious brain processing 40, talk therapy alone cannot hope to make a dent in these pathways.
 Yet almost all of us spend a disproportionate amount of time trying to understand and “fix” ourselves.
 The past is over you cannot change it and you cannot change the links to the past.
 It is like trying to move Mount Everest with a shovel.
 It is not going to happen and much of your life’s energy is consumed.

-I have been fascinated that many people can blow out of their pain pathways relatively quickly and almost everyone can succeed with persistence.
-I think that letting go of trying to fix something that is not changeable results in a huge energy surge.
-Essentially, the only obstacle to your healing is your conscious or unconscious unwillingness let go.
-Anger and pain are powerful weapons.
+I have been fascinated how often people can separate from their pain circuits relatively quickly, and almost everyone can succeed with persistence.
+Additionally, by letting go of trying to solve a situation that is not changeable results in a huge energy surge allowing you to move forward.
+Essentially, the only obstacle to your healing is your conscious or unconscious unwillingness let go because anger and pain are powerful weapons.

 Crippled by Pain at an Early Age

 The DOC process is simple and I also think one of the reasons that people resist engaging in it.
 How can so much suffering for this long be solved with such basic tools?
-It seems like that his or her pain is invalidated.
+It seems like that your extreme suffering is being invalidated.
 Everyone needs validation and multiple complex procedures will validate your pain and disability.
 Is that what you really want for you and your family?

 The Chinese Finger Trap